CarolKogei/bioinformatics-internship/Final report.md

 I had an opportunity to deliver a presentation on the paper,'[A Long-Term Engagement with a Social Robot for Autism Therapy](https://www.frontiersin.org/articles/10.3389/frobt.2021.669972/full)'

 ## Mini-Project
+During the program, my partner and I were tasked with developing a machine learning algorithm that identifies an insect.
+Inorder to kickstart the project, we had to isuldentify an insect of intrest and through consultations we decided to settle on ticks(not really insects but arachnids) a subject of interest at *icipe*.
+We did a background research on the topic and a favorable model convenient to solving image data.
+This included going through previous research and models created to understand the workings of already existing model and the best approach in creating ours

 # Conclusion